 Determine when you want to go on your Disney vacation

 It’s pretty impossible to find a bad time to go to Walt Disney World, but there are definitely lots of options for when you can go.
 If your kids aren’t yet in school, you have even more choices, since you won’t have to plan around school vacations.
 Think about when you want to go.

-Keep in mind that you do need to make advanced reservations for on-site dining (available 180 days in advance) and FastPasses (60 days if staying on property), so it’s best not to plan a last-minute trip, especially for your first trip.
+Keep in mind that you do need to make advance reservations for on-site dining (available 180 days in advance) and FastPasses (60 days if staying on property), so it’s best not to plan a last-minute trip, especially for your first trip.
 If you go at the last minute, you may be disappointed when you aren’t able to do everything you want to do.